tapan2004/tapan2004/ReadMe.md

 I’m a final-year B.Tech Computer Science & Engineering student at Sister Nivedita University (Techno India Group) with a strong passion for Java backend development, software engineering, and using technology to solve real-world problems.

 My journey began with C programming, which built a solid foundation in Data Structures & Algorithms and sparked my interest in backend systems.
-Since then, I’ve gained hands-on experience working with Java, Spring Boot, Hibernate, Jpa, REST APIs, Servalet, and both relational and NoSQL databases.
+Since then, I’ve gained hands-on experience working with Java, Spring Boot, Hibernate, Jpa, REST APIs and both relational and NoSQL databases.
 I also enjoy exploring frontend technologies to build full-stack solutions when needed.

 Let’s connect!